siffletdata/sifflet-mcp/README.md

     curl -LsSf https://astral.sh/uv/install.sh | sh
   ```
 - A Sifflet backend running locally or remotely.
 You will need the following information:
-  - `SIFFLET_API_TOKEN`: you can find more information on how to generate it [here](https://docs.siffletdata.com/docs/generate-an-api-token)
+  - `SIFFLET_API_TOKEN`: you can find more information on how to generate it [here](https://docs.siffletdata.com/docs/generate-an-api-token).
+You can create a API token with the role `Viewer`.
   - `SIFFLET_BACKEND_URL`: Full URL to the Sifflet backend for instance: `https://<tenant_name>.siffletdata.com/api/`